FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/BiomeGenerators/Lines.md

-With the WorldChunkManager's you can set how the Biomes will generate in your custom World.

-**Note: This is something you will need to generate your Custom World.

-## With this WorldChunkManager you can create Biome-Lines that will repeat infinity:
+## With this BiomeGenerator you can create Biome-Lines that will repeat infinity:
-  - WorldChunkManagerLines.CREATOR
+  - LinesBiomeGenerator.CREATOR
     Methods:
       - ``` addBiome(Biomes) ``` <br>
         ``` addBiome(RegisteredCustomBiome) ``` <br>